Blockstream/green_android/README.md

 ## Build

-For instructions on how to build Blockstream Green please refer to [BUILD.md](BUILD.md)
+For instructions on how to build Blockstream App please refer to [BUILD.md](BUILD.md)

 ## Contributing